- EMS Standards Advisory Board

 - Tami Wiggins: has more than 23 years of experience in Harford County’s Department of Emergency Services.
 She is the manager of the Training and Quality Assurance Branch and has spoken nationally and internationally to emergency professionals as an expert on personnel management, dispatch protocol procedures and quality assurance.
 She was integral to the county’s 911 Communication Center becoming the nation’s first Tri-Accredited Center of Excellence.
 She has been active in the volunteer fire and EMS services for more than 30 years, with experience as a provider of basic and advanced life support.
 Ms. Wiggins manages the county’s paramedic team and ambulance units.

-- Lawrence A. Richardson Jr., Esq.: is a Harford County resident with more than 30 years of experience working with business and government agencies in Maryland and Washington, D.C., who is the policy director for legislative affairs for Harford County Government.
+- Lawrence A. Richardson Jr., Esq.: is a Harford County resident with more than 30 years of experience working with business and government agencies in Maryland and Washington, D.C., who is an economic development associate for Harford County Government.
 He is the former vice president of government affairs for the Maryland Chamber of Commerce, and served for two decades as a government affairs representative for State Farm Insurance in Maryland and the District of Columbia.
 Mr. Richardson graduated cum laude from the University of Baltimore with a B.A. in political science/government and public administration and earned his law degree from the University of Baltimore.